-But a legacy doesn’t just mean listing a charitable organization as a beneficiary.
+Leaving a legacy doesn’t have to mean listing a charitable organization as a beneficiary.
 You can also set aside enough money for your loved ones to not only take care of immediate financial needs following your death, but to also help them plan for their long-term financial goals.
-Again, beneficiaries can use the proceeds for whatever they want, so leaving behind a large sum or planning a trust fund with their life insurance payout can help them put a down payment on a home, start a business, or further their education.
+Again, beneficiaries can use the proceeds in multiple ways, so leaving behind a large sum or planning a trust fund with their life insurance payout could help them put a down payment on a home, start a business or further their education.

 What does life insurance not cover?

 - Expired policies: Term life insurance is provided at a set number of years.
-Once the term ends, the policy holder’s coverage is no longer active.
-For example, if you purchase a 20-year term life insurance policy but do not die before that term ends, your beneficiaries will not receive a payout.
+Once the term ends, the policyholder’s coverage is no longer active.
+For example, if you purchase a 20-year term life insurance policy, but do not die before that term ends, your beneficiaries will not receive a payout.
 For those seeking life insurance that does not expire, it’s a good idea to choose whole life insurance.
 Many companies offer an option to convert term life to a whole life policy at the policy’s expiration.

-- Exclusions: While rare, some insurance carriers provide exclusions that identify specific circumstances in which a policy holder’s beneficiary may not be eligible to receive a payout if the policy holder dies as a result of a hazardous activity.
-Exclusions most commonly apply to deaths caused due to piloting an aircraft; however, there may be other exclusions stipulated in your policy depending on where you live in the United States.
-Be sure to carefully review your policy to understand if you may be considered an at-risk policy holder.
+- Exclusions: While rare, some insurance carriers provide exclusions that identify specific circumstances in which a policyholder’s beneficiary may not be eligible to receive a payout, such as if the policyholder dies as a result of a hazardous activity.
+Exclusions most commonly apply to deaths caused due to piloting an aircraft; however, there may be other exclusions stipulated in your policy depending on where you live in the U.S. Be sure to carefully review your policy to understand if you may be considered an at-risk policyholder.

 Frequently Asked Questions